Inside Bar

 An inside bar is a two-candlestick price action pattern where the second candle (the inside bar) is completely contained within the high and low range of the preceding candle (the mother bar).

-An inside bar is a popular candlestick pattern used by price action traders to identify periods of market contraction.
-Visually, it looks like a smaller candle "pregnant" within the previous larger candle.
-The first candle is referred to as the "Mother Bar," and the second candle is the "Inside Bar."
-Technically, for a valid inside bar pattern, the High of the second candle must be lower than the High of the first candle, and the Low of the second candle must be higher than the Low of the first candle.
-This means all trading activity during the second period occurred strictly within the price range of the first period.
-The psychological meaning behind an inside bar is indecision or a pause in the market.
-After a large move (represented by the mother bar), the market "takes a breath" to consolidate before making its next move.
-It represents a compression of volatility, and as with all compressions in financial markets, they are typically followed by an expansion (breakout).
+An inside bar is one of the most widely recognized and powerful candlestick patterns used by price action traders to identify significant periods of market contraction and consolidation.
+Visually, the pattern is composed of two distinct candles that together resemble a smaller candle "pregnant" within the range of the preceding larger candle.
+In technical trading nomenclature, the first, larger candle is universally referred to as the "Mother Bar," while the second, smaller candle is known as the "Inside Bar."
+For an inside bar pattern to be considered technically valid, the High of the second candle (the inside bar) must be lower than the High of the first candle (the mother bar), and the Low of the second candle must be higher than the Low of the first candle.
+This specific arrangement indicates that all trading activity during the second time period occurred strictly within the price boundaries established during the first period.
+This lack of range expansion signals a temporary equilibrium between buyers and sellers, where neither side is aggressive enough to push the price beyond the previous session's limits.
+The psychological significance of an inside bar is profound; it represents a moment of acute indecision or a strategic pause in the prevailing market momentum.
+After a large, aggressive price move—represented by the mother bar—the market essentially "takes a breath" to consolidate its gains or losses before determining its next directional move.
+It is a visual representation of the compression of volatility.
+In the world of financial markets, periods of low volatility are almost inevitably followed by periods of high volatility, meaning the inside bar serves as a critical "coiling" phase that often precedes an explosive price breakout.

 Key Takeaways